dbee18/DevOps-case-studies/ACME-software-consultants.md

 ## Cases

 In this section we describe the different roles that could try to influence the way of working at ACME Software Consultants.

-For each section discuss how to make problems and solutions visible.
+Representing each role, discuss how to make problems and solutions visible.
 As well as a (short) prioritized list of things to do/investigate.

 ### Developer

 You are a developer at ACME Software Consultants, frustrated with the ever decreasing quality of the software craftsmanship at ACME.

-### Consultant
+### External Consultant

 Whether you call it an _"Agile Coach"_, _"DevOps Consultant"_ or some other denomination, you have been called upon to provide your assistance to ACME.
 Where and how to start this engagement should be a focus for this discussion.